Carcass (band): Early years and Reek of Putrefaction (1985–1989)

-Progress (1989–1993)
+Symphonies of Sickness and Necroticism (1989–1992)

 Symphonies of Sickness (1989), the second album, which contained a much improved production quality (courtesy of Colin Richardson), featured more death metal structures and longer songs with more slow passages.
 The second half of the tour in support of Symphonies of Sickness saw the addition of second lead guitarist Michael Amott, whose previous work included Carnage.
 Amott was to become a permanent member, playing on the second Peel Session and contributing material towards their third album.

+Carcass toured Europe with Napalm Death, Bolt Thrower and Morbid Angel on the Grindcrusher tour in 1989.

 Necroticism – Descanting the Insalubrious (1991) showed even more intricate composition, further improved production and guitar solos.
 Despite the addition of Amott to the ranks, Steer still handled all rhythm guitar duties, with Amott only contributing leads and one riff.
 Carcass again supported the album with heavy touring, and were part of the Earache 'Gods of Grind' tour with Cathedral, Entombed and Confessor in both Europe and the United States.
 The Tools of the Trade EP was released in 1992 to coincide with the "Gods of Grind" tour.

+Carcass toured the US with Napalm Death, Cathedral and Brutal Truth on the Campaign for Musical Destruction tour in 1992.